Frequency Analysis for Fun

 Ada saw even further though.
 She combined maths with a creative flair and so she realised that not only could they store and play music they could also potentially create it – they could be composers.
 She foresaw the whole idea of machines being creative.
 She wasn’t just the first programmer, she was the first truly creative programmer.

-This article was originally published at the CS4FN website, along with lots of other articles about Ada Lovelace.
+This article was originally published at the CS4FN website, along with other articles about Ada Lovelace.
 We also have a special Ada Lovelace-themed issue of the CS4FN magazine which you can download as a PDF (click picture below).

 The red sock of doom – trying to catch mistakes before they happen